Mary Kelley makes connections easily.

 “I want you to work for us.”

-Today she recruits through Lee Group Search for top talent committed to raising the bar for the care of seniors living in the various communities that include Independent, Assisted, Memory Care and Skilled Nursing.
+Today she recruits through Lee Group Search for top talent committed to raising the bar for organizations.

 Mary has made a home in York County, living in a house next door to her sister’s, where her sibling cats, Olaf and Princess, provide good company.
 Her favorite time is spent outdoors.